quek-group/Dielectric-function/README.md

 The code "Diectric_function_QE.f90" using the formula in eps_man (manual of epsilon) of Quantum Espresso.
 The code "Diectric_function-Kresolved.f90" is a modified version.
 "Diectric_function-projection.f90" is based on the formula in paper 2> listed below.
 Work done for thes codes was performed in the National University of Singapore (NUS).
 We ask that users of this code should cite the following reference:

-So if you use thesec codes, please cite
+So if you use these codes, please cite

 1> QE: 10.1088/0953-8984/21/39/395502